Tayomide/hci-project-one/Readme.md

 This repository is a website project from ITMD 362 course.

-PROJECT DESCRIPTION
-You will create a compelling, multi-page process that walks a user through payment, billing, and shipping options to complete the order of a pre-selected set of items in the user’s shopping cart.
+PROJECT DESCRIPTION: You will create a compelling, multi-page process that walks a user through payment, billing, and shipping options to complete the order of a pre-selected set of items in the user’s shopping cart.
 The goal of this project is to experiment with patterns of interaction that make it as effortless as possible